Carlos7122/Apeperia/README.md

-# Apeperia
+# projeto-apeperia
-Projeto desenvolvido no curso da Alura, Layouts Responsivos: trabalhando com layouts mobile
+Arquivos do projeto para a Apeperia